komasoftware/ollama-risk-gameboard/FEATURE_WORKFLOW_AGENT.md

 ## 🎯 Overview

 Implement a workflow agent that acts as a game master to orchestrate multi-player Risk games.
-The workflow agent will coordinate up to 6 player agents, manage game flow, and ensure proper turn execution without using LLM reasoning for orchestration.
+The workflow agent will coordinate up to 6 player agents, manage game flow, and ensure proper turn execution.
+Users interact directly with the workflow agent via HTTP endpoints.

 ## 🏗️ Architecture

-### Current State
-- Individual player agents that can play single turns
-- MCP server with game state tools
-- A2A protocol for agent communication
-- Risk game server managing game state

-### Target Architecture
+### Simplified Architecture
 ```
          ┌──────────────────────┐
          │  Workflow Agent      │
          │  (Game Master)       │
-         │  (Pure Logic)        │
+         │  (FastAPI Service)   │
          └───────┬───────┬──────┘
                  │       │
                  │       │